Cost of Hiring an Employee: 15 Areas To Consider

 Your salary needs to be competitive to attract high-quality candidates.
 Your HR department will need to do market research on salary compensation before hiring to ensure you’re paying at least roughly what your competitors are or even higher.
 Paying more can give you an advantage.

 You’ll also need to be sure your benefits give employees what they want.
-Snacks and office happy hours are great, but what employees really want are healthcare and retirement options.
+Snacks and office happy hours are great, but what employees want are healthcare and retirement options.
 Sourcing budget-conscious benefits can take some time, but it’s well worth the investment.

 Estimated Cost: One to two hours at the hourly rate for an HR team member to implement any changes, plus the cost of adding an employee to the policy.